glasgowneuro/feedforward_closedloop_learning/README.md

 ## Prerequisites

-Ubuntu xenial or bionic LTS with swig installed.
+Ubuntu LTS with swig installed.

 ## How to compile / install?